mckconor/Python-DFS/README.md

 3. Authentication

 -- Not as visible from the front end, the user's randomly generated username and set password are sent to be registered, then the user is authenticated where a server key is given to them.
 Done for simplicity and ease of testing.

+4. <ATTEMPTED> Replication

+-- Can be found on Replication branch.
+Every server created was replicated, one with "w" and the other with "r" permissions.
+Uploads go to the "w" server and are replicated to the "r" server when complete (WORKING).
+Downloads would pull from the "r" server given more time.
+Edit is broken on this branch.